From BTZ Perturbations to Schwarzian Modes: A Geometrical and Perturbative Analysis: Schwarzian modes from the Kerr-Schild metric

-Here there is still a gauge freedom in the perturbation $H^{\mu\nu}$.
-Taking the transverse gauge and using that $k_{\mu}$ is geodesic, we have

-As argued above, $k_\mu$ should be divergent-free.
-Thus, the gauge condition for the two null geodesic vectors becomes $k_\mu^{(\pm)} \nabla^\mu \chi^{\pm}=0$.
-Moreover, since the base metric is maximally symmetric, this gauge condition together with \eqref{Ricci_relation} automatically satisfies the Einstein equations for the Kerr–Schild metric (as expected in three dimensional gravity, where there are no propagating degrees of freedom \cite{Deser:1983}).
-Consequently, $\chi$ is determined from the transverse gauge condition, which reduces to a simple first-order equation.
-Using the ansatz $\chi(t,r)=e^{i E\:t}\:R(r)$, one immediately finds
+where we have used that, as argued above, $k_\mu$ is divergence-free (hence $\nabla^\mu k_\mu=0$).
+Consequently, the equation for $\chi$ reduces to a simple first-order differential equation.
+Using the ansatz $\chi(t,r)=e^{i E\,t}\,R(r)$, one immediately finds

-Since these are scalar fields in Euclidean time, the energy can naturally be identified with the Matsubara modes, $E=2\pi\:n\:T$.
-Upon this identification, the scalar field \eqref{KS_scalar} coincides (up to a normalization constant) with the scalar profiles obtained for the normalizable and non-normalizable modes in \eqref{scalar_graviton} and \eqref{graviton_scalar_nonnorm}, respectively.
-Furthermore, substituting this Matsubara identification into the null geodesic vectors $k^{(\pm)}_{\mu}$, we find that the full combination $\chi^\pm\:k_\mu^{(\pm)} k^{(\pm)}_\nu$ exactly reproduces the one-loop gravitational perturbations studied in sec.~\ref{sec:normalizable_modes}.
-In particular, the Schwarzian mode of sec.~\ref{sec:Schwarzian} emerges here from a purely geometric construction, which is a pure gauge mode.
+Requiring regularity and periodicity in Euclidean time restricts the energy $E$ to the discrete Matsubara frequencies, $E=2\pi\,n\,T$.
+Upon this identification, the scalar field \eqref{KS_scalar} coincides (up to a normalization constant) with the scalar profiles obtained for the Schwarzian and non-zero modes in \eqref{scalar_graviton} and \eqref{graviton_nonschwarzian}, respectively.
+Furthermore, substituting this Matsubara identification into the null geodesic vectors $k^{(\pm)}_{\mu}$, we find that the full combination $\chi^\pm\,k_\mu^{(\pm)} k^{(\pm)}_\nu$ exactly reproduces the one-loop gravitational perturbations studied in Sec.~\ref{sec:normalizable_modes}.
+In particular, the Schwarzian mode of Sec.~\ref{sec:Schwarzian} emerges here from a purely geometric construction.

 The correspondence between perturbative gravity and gauge theories is known as the \textit{double copy} \cite{Monteiro:2014}.
-This framework can be used to interpret the BTZ black hole as a gauge field sourced in an $AdS_3$ background \cite{Carrillo:2018}.
-In our case, however, the double copy corresponds to an Abelian Yang–Mills field defined on the BTZ geometry, where the associated gauge field reproduces the Schwarzian modes of the black hole.
-Nevertheless, the classical copy $A_\mu\equiv\chi\:k_\mu$ yields a non-unitary gauge field.
-Therefore, a more detailed analysis is required to establish a precise interpretation of the Schwarzian modes in terms of the double copy construction.
+This framework allows one to interpret the BTZ black hole as a gauge field configuration in an $AdS_3$ background \cite{Carrillo:2018}.
+In our case, however, the double copy involves an Abelian gauge field defined on the BTZ geometry, where the associated gauge field reproduces the Schwarzian modes of the black hole.
+Moreover, the classical copy $A_\mu\equiv\chi\,k_\mu$ yields a Schwarzian mode of the vector field (see Appendix~\ref{sec:vector}).
+Therefore, there exists a close relationship between the Schwarzian modes on the gauge theory and gravity sides, which can be understood in terms of the double copy construction.